StudyHallChelseaPhillips/StudyHallChelseaPhillips/README.md

 - 👋 Hi, I’m Chelsea Phillips.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on linux tools.
-- 📫 How to reach me , linkedin.com/in/chelsea-phillips-3a2a10213.
-- 😄 Pronouns: She/Her

 <!---